 Dog Rescue Miami – Puppy Training Miami

 It was your usual Thursday evening experience on I-95, just a little enlivened by hippie vans of kids (mostly adults attempting to disguise themselves as such) making things all the better crowding the expressway with their glow sticks and pacifiers.
 As usual, cars were bumper to bumper and the left lane was doing well, maybe moving an inch a minute.
-We were rolling.
+Hey, but we’re rolling.
 The communal frustration was ravishing.
-After about 30 minutes in the same spot, I saw a woman run past me in the left shoulder calling an undiscernible name, clapping and making kissing sounds – certainly not the oddest thing I have seen here in Miami.
+After about 30 minutes in the same spot, I saw a woman run past me in the left shoulder calling an indiscernible name, clapping and making kissing sounds – certainly not the oddest thing I have seen here in Miami.
 About ten minutes later, my vantage point widened and I saw her again, still running and there was a black spec in the distance which looked like a large dog.
-The dog was weaving in and out between racing cars, any moment away from death.
+The dog was weaving in and out between racing cars on the opposite side of the street, any moment away from death.
 But on this day, something unusual happened.

 These people, each strangers, put aside their own priorities and destinations to help save a life.
 It didn’t matter that no one knew each other, and it didn’t matter that the life saved belonged to a dog.
 Forming the barricade I saw Kias and Porsches, I saw people dressed as doctors, ravers, professionals and vacationers.
 People from all walks of life worked together, accomplished their goal, and were back on their way.
 Perhaps they were delayed a few minutes from their destination, but a life was saved.
 Sure, there were those who honked and were rude, either unaware or simply uncaring, but they didn’t prevail.
 Compassion won.
 It was surreal.
 Miamians displayed a kind, compassionate act of humanity.
 Fido (I named him) was saved!